Long QT syndrome

 Long QT syndrome is most commonly treated with medicines called beta-blockers.
 These work by slowing your heart rate.
 They do not cure long QT syndrome, but they have been shown to reduce or prevent the symptoms.
 Read more about beta-blockers.

 Depending on your symptoms and your risk of having a life-threatening arrhythmia, you may also need to have an implantable cardioverter-defibrillators (ICD) device fitted.
-These are devices placed inside the body to detect and correct abnormal heart rhythms.
-ICDs may be necessary for people who do not respond to beta-blocker medicines.
+These are devices placed inside your body to detect and correct abnormal heart rhythms.
+ICDs may be necessary if you don't respond to beta-blocker medicines.

 If your long QT syndrome has been caused by medicines, these will be reviewed and adjusted so that you still receive the benefits without affecting your QT interval.